"Peak Oil" - Why Smart Folks Disagree - Part II

 Net energy analysis is not a purely physical principle, as the economy dictates how much energy it takes to make and deliver products that are used to procure energy.
 More efficient methods will result in higher net energy and vice versa.
 If the markets were perfectly functioning, devoid of subsidies and inclusive of environmental externalities, then in theory energy return would equate to financial return.
 But since the market is focused on the marginal barrel, if enough dollars exist to pay for production at a profit then those dollars will be printed.
 Net energy analysis holds moving pieces more constant than financial analysis (though the two can never totally be separated)

 In sum, net energy analysis is important not only for comparing alternative energy technologies, but for determining how much energy out of our fixed pie is used by the energy sector.
 Since its the 'net' that we care about, it's important that the energy data agencies move towards 'net liquid fuel available to non-energy producing sectors' as a measure of Peak Oil.
+Oil production and cost to society will increasingly be obfuscated as debt and credit become more significant drivers of growth.
+As such, we are highly likely to grow gross production, while net energy declines.
+The unawares will be focused on the gross, as usual.

 As an important future exercise, I would like to analyze how much of the worlds 85 million barrels per day of oil (which we now know has a BTU content equal to 80 million) is used by the energy and utility companies finding and delivering the energy services to the rest of society.
 Is it 20%, 25%?
 Whatever % this is, I expect it to increase.
 If it increases, some other economic sectors use will decrease - hospitals? shopping centers? individual drivers? airplanes?
 Disneyland?